2019 Total University Endowment: $462.8M Where Do University Endowment Dollars Go?

 Endowed accounts support important programmatic priorities, including new technology, experiential learning opportunities, undergraduate research, and graduate student conference participation.

-UConn’s total endowment, which includes the Foundation’s endowment and endowed gifts to the university and the Law School Foundation, has grown to more than $380 million.
-There are more than 1,700 endowed funds which are critical to securing UConn’s long-term financial stability.
+UConn’s total endowment, which includes the Foundation’s endowment and endowed gifts to the University, has grown to more than $460 million.
+There are more than 1,800 endowed funds, which are critical to securing UConn’s long-term financial stability.
 When alumni and friends establish endowments, the Foundation invests the funds to provide a permanent source of financial support to benefit the University.
 Working with a team of professional investment managers and advisors, and with oversight from the Board of Directors’ Investment Committee, Foundation staff work to continue this growth and provide a sustainable base of ongoing support.

 ENDOWED CHAIRS AND PROFESSORSHIPS